Starburst Galaxy

 The Data maintenance pane has the following levels:

-Create data maintenance task #
+Create data maintenance job #

 Provide the following information in the Configure data maintenance dialog: